World Tennis: Olympics and Paralympics

-Tennis (lawn tennis) was part of the Summer Olympic Games program from the inaugural 1896 Summer Olympics, but was dropped after the 1924 Summer Olympics due to disputes between the ITF and the International Olympic Committee over allowing amateur players to compete.
+Tennis (lawn tennis) was part of the Summer Olympic Games program from the inaugural 1896 Summer Olympics, but was dropped after the 1924 Summer Olympics due to disputes between World Tennis and the International Olympic Committee over allowing amateur players to compete.
 After two appearances as a demonstration sport in 1968 and 1984, it returned as a full medal sport at the 1988 Summer Olympics and has been played at every edition of the Games since then.

 Wheelchair tennis was first contested at the Summer Paralympic Games as a demonstration sport in 1988, with two events being held (Men's and Women's Singles).
 It became an official medal-awarding sport in 1992 and has been competed at every Summer Paralympics since then.
 Four events were held from 1992 to 2000, with quad events (mixed gender) in both singles and doubles added in 2004.

 Individual competitions

-The ITF sanctions the Grand Slam tennis tournaments as well as circuits which span age ranges (junior, professional, and seniors) as well as disciplines (wheelchair tennis; beach tennis).
-In addition to these circuits, the ITF also maintains rankings for juniors, seniors, wheelchair, and beach tennis.
+World Tennis sanctions the Grand Slam tennis tournaments as well as circuits which span age ranges (junior, professional, and seniors) as well as disciplines (wheelchair tennis; beach tennis).
+In addition to these circuits, World Tennis also maintains rankings for juniors, seniors, wheelchair, and beach tennis.